A playful chili appetizer with its hidden potential kick.

 Shishito peppers are known for their ability to surprise.
-One in ten of these chilies will pack more of a wallop than their typical super-mild simmer.
-It’s not so far as jalapeño heat, but it’s there and your eyes will light up.
-That’s what makes blistered shishito peppers such a fun spicy appetizer.
-The smoky, citrusy flavors of the shishito are enhanced by the blistering, making them a pure delight to eat.
+One in ten of these chilies will pack more of a low-medium wallop than their typical super-mild simmer.
+It’s not so far as jalapeรฑo heat, but it’s there, and you’ll know.
+That’s what makes blistered shishito peppers such a fun, spicy appetizer.
+The smoky, citrusy flavors of the shishito are enhanced by the earthiness from the blistering, making them a pure delight to eat.
 And then WHAMMO.
 Someone picks “the one” and the table lights up.

 No shishito available?
 Or you’re looking for higher base heat?
-Look to the Padrón pepper.
-It works well blistered, and it has the same “one in ten” surprise factor, with a heat that can reach jalapeño range.
+Look to theย Padrรณn pepper.
+It works well blistered (a perfect substitute in this recipe), and it has the same “one in ten” surprise factor, with a heat that can nearly reach the jalapeรฑo heat range.

 Blistered Shishito Peppers